caltechlibrary/sidewall/README.md

 dimensions.login(username = 'somelogin', password = 'somepassword')
 ```

-However, a more secure and more convenient way is to invoke the `login()` method without any arguments.
+However, a more secure and more convenient way is to invoke the `login()` method without any arguments:

 ```python
 dimensions.login()